tarwn/lessthandot-hugo/blogs/content/posts/2012-12-09-sql-server-tuning.md

 At this time, no indexing has been performed on the tables the query is reading.
 This results in 3 HEAP tables and an overall consumption of 39MB of the buffer.

 The next step to perform in the tuning efforts would be to effectively lower the pages that are read into the buffer.
-This is done by effective indexing and by the methods we’ve already covered.
+This is done by effective indexing and by the methods we've already covered.
 Since indexing can single-handedly have the most impact on performance, that is what we will cover next.
 While working through indexing the query in listing 1, we will monitor the pages allocated and refer back to this section to show how indexing efforts not only enhance the speed of the query but, lower the complete resource consumption on the SQL Server entirely.

 **Indexing**